Alfred Jules Ayer

 - Related Entries

 Alfred Jules Ayer was born in London on October 29, 1910.
 His mother, Reine, was descended from Dutch Jews, whilst his father, Jules Louis Cypress Ayer, came from a Swiss Calvinist background.
-As recounted in A.J.
-Ayer, by Ben Rogers, Ayer was a precocious but mischievous child, and so was sent to boarding school (outside Eastbourne) at the age of seven, from which he won a scholarship to Eton in 1923.
+As recounted in Rogers 1999, Ayer was a precocious but mischievous child, and so was sent to boarding school (outside Eastbourne) at the age of seven, from which he won a scholarship to Eton in 1923.
 There he impressed his peers with his intelligence and competitiveness, the latter trait manifesting itself in the way he played games.
 Ayer nevertheless felt an ‘outsider’, and it is clear that his fellow-students did not warm to him, perhaps due to the excessive zeal with which he attempted to convert them to atheism.
 Feeling ‘an outsider’ was something that remained with him all his life.
 At the age of sixteen he specialized in classics and at the same time started reading some philosophy.
-Bertrand Russell's Sceptical Essays made an impression, particularly Russell's argument for the claim that it is undesirable to believe a proposition when there is no ground for believing its truth.
-Ayer said that this remained a motto for him throughout his philosophical career.
-(See Rogers, p.
-45).
+Bertrand Russell’s Sceptical Essays made an impression, particularly Russell’s argument for the claim that it is undesirable to believe a proposition when there is no ground for believing its truth.
+Ayer said that this remained a motto for him throughout his philosophical career (see Rogers 1999, 45).
 At the same time a reading of G.E.
-Moore's Principia Ethica also had a lasting effect, particularly Moore's articulation of the Naturalistic Fallacy.
+Moore’s Principia Ethica also had a lasting effect, particularly Moore’s articulation of the Naturalistic Fallacy.

-The Easter before leaving Eton Ayer spent some time in Paris, where he met Renee Lees, whom he subsequently married (in 1933).
+The Easter before leaving Eton, Ayer spent some time in Paris, where he met Renee Lees, whom he subsequently married (in 1933).
 The following year (1929) he won a classics scholarship to Christ Church, Oxford, where he studied both Greek and philosophy, one of his tutors being Gilbert Ryle.
-It was Ryle who suggested that Ayer read Wittgenstein's Tractatus, a work that immediately impressed him.
-Ryle was also instrumental in getting Ayer to go to Vienna in 1933 to study with Moritz Schlick, then leader of the Vienna Circle, joining Quine in being one of only two visitors to be members of the Vienna Circle.
+It was Ryle who suggested that Ayer read Ludwig Wittgenstein’s Tractatus Logico-Philosophicus, a work that immediately impressed him.
+Ryle was also instrumental in getting Ayer to go to Vienna in 1933 to study with Moritz Schlick, then leader of the influential Vienna Circle of philosophers, scientists and other intellectuals, joining W. V. O. Quine in being one of only two visitors to be members of the Vienna Circle.
 His philosophical experience in Vienna was somewhat limited by his uncertain knowledge of German, but he knew enough to pick up the basic tenets of logical positivism.

-After leaving Vienna Ayer lectured for a short time at Christ Church, where in 1935 he was elected to a five-year research fellowship.
-In the same year he finished LTL, which caused a great deal of controversy and debate, partly for its sweeping dismissal of metaphysics, but especially for the meta-ethical emotivism championed by Ayer.
-During the next few years Ayer worked at defending and refining some of the positions adopted in LTL, not least at meetings in Oxford with Isiah Berlin, Stuart Hampshire, and J.L.
+After leaving Vienna, Ayer lectured for a short time at Christ Church, where in 1935 he was elected to a five-year research fellowship.
+In the same year he finished LTL, which caused a great deal of controversy and debate, partly for its sweeping dismissal of metaphysics, but especially for the metaethical emotivism Ayer championed in one of its most notorious chapters.
+During the next few years, Ayer worked at defending and refining some of the positions adopted in LTL, not least at meetings in Oxford with Isaiah Berlin, Stuart Hampshire, and J.L.
 Austin; the confrontations with Austin were to prove long-lasting.
 The product of this refining process was the book Foundations of Empirical Knowledge.
 During this time he also enjoyed life to the full; he was a good dancer, once confessing that he would have preferred to be a tap-dancer rather than a professional philosopher, but had given up on the idea when he recognized that he would never be as good as Fred Astaire.
 His marriage to Renee started to disintegrate; Ayer had numerous affairs, and Renee formed an enduring relationship with Stuart Hampshire.

-In the immediate pre-war years Ayer had become passionate about politics.
-He supported the Republican side in Spain, flirted with joining the Communist Party, but instead became an active Labour party member.
+In the immediate pre-war years, Ayer had become passionate about politics.
+He supported the Republican side in Spain, flirted with joining the Communist Party, but instead became an active member of the Labour Party.
 When war was declared he joined the Welsh Guards (and was helped to do so by Gilbert Ryle).
 He worked for a while in Cambridge interrogating prisoners, then was sent to America to join a secret service mission, one which seemed to involve gathering information about Fascist sympathizers in America.
 Whilst in New York he reviewed films for the Nation, fathered a daughter (Sheila Graham was the mother), and made a record with Lauren Bacall.
-On being repatriated to England Ayer found himself given the job of helping with the organization of the French resistance movements in London.
+On being repatriated to England, Ayer found himself given the job of helping with the organization of the French resistance movements in London.
 Shortly after the war he was posted to Paris, where he took the opportunity to study French existentialism, writing articles on Sartre and Camus in Horizon.

 On his release from Army service Ayer accepted the offer of a tutorial fellowship at Wadham College, Oxford, but was there only a short while before becoming the Grote Professor of Philosophy at University College, London, at the age of 36.
 He quickly appointed Hampshire to a lectureship (making up for having cited Hampshire as co-respondent in his divorce from Renee), then Richard Wollheim.
-The department grew and clearly became a thriving philosophical center.
-Ayer also ventured into the world of radio, being involved in many BBC Third Programme broadcasts, including panel discussions with the scientists Zuckerman, Huxley and Medawar, and a famous debate with Coppleston on the existence of God.
-Later he became a regular performer on BBC television's “The Brain's Trust”.
-In 1948 he lectured at Bard, a college of NYU, but it proved to be an unhappy experience.
+The department grew and became a thriving philosophical center.
+Ayer also ventured into the world of radio, being involved in many BBC Third Programme broadcasts, including panel discussions with the scientists Zuckerman, Huxley and Medawar, and a famous debate with the Jesuit priest Frederick Copleston on the existence of God.
+Later he became a regular performer on BBC television’s “The Brains Trust”.
+In 1948 he lectured at Bard College in New York, but it proved to be an unhappy experience.
 Back in London C.E.M.
-Joad had published an article in the New Statesman arguing that LTL was responsible for creating an environment in which Fascism flourished, and Time magazine published an unflattering short article claiming that Ayer taught his students that “That man is good to support his mother” was a meaningless statement (Rogers, A.J.
-Ayer, p.
+Joad had published an article in the New Statesman arguing that LTL was responsible for creating an environment in which Fascism flourished, and Time magazine published an unflattering short article claiming that Ayer taught his students that “That man is good to support his mother” was a meaningless statement (Rogers 1999, p.
 232).
 On his return to Europe he started a hectic schedule of lecture tours, visiting France, Belgium, Italy, Sweden, Denmark, Peru, Chile, Uruguay, and Brazil, all in the early 1950s.

 In 1958 Ayer took the opportunity to return to Oxford as Wykeham Professor of Logic.
-He later said that this decision was made in order to combat the growing influence of Austin, who had made a point of attacking Ayer's views on perception.
-Austin was, however, soon to die, making Ayer's ‘sacrifice’ of his life in London somewhat pointless.
+He later said that this decision was made in order to combat the growing influence of Austin, who had made a point of attacking Ayer’s views on perception.
+Austin was, however, soon to die, making Ayer’s ‘sacrifice’ of his life in London somewhat pointless.
 Not that it was completely sacrificed; he bi-located, spending long weekends in London with his second wife, Dee Wells, and at most three nights in New College during the week.
-He continued to travel a lot: China, Russia, India, and Pakistan were added to the itinerary.
+He continued to travel widely: China, Russia, India, and Pakistan were added to the itinerary.
 He also continued his political activity, continuing to support the Labour Party, campaigning against British involvement in Vietnam, and being at one time Vice-President of the Society for the Reform of the Abortion Law, Chairman of the Campaign Against Racial Discrimination in Sport, and President of the Homosexual Law Reform Society.
-(Ayer's support for the Labour Party came to an end with the formation of the Social Democratic Party in 1981.
-His support for the SDP was a protest at the leftward trend of the Labour Party, and particularly its anti-Europeanism.)
+His support for the decriminalization of homosexual behavior, he once quipped, could not be thought by anyone acquainted with him to involve a vested interest.
+Ayer’s support for the Labour Party came to an end with the formation of the Social Democratic Party in 1981.
+His support for the SDP was a protest at the leftward trend of the Labour Party, and particularly its anti-Europeanism.

 The empiricist basis of Ayer’s attitude to meaning was laid first in his reading of Hume.
 The thought that no idea had any empirical significance unless it was suitably related to an impression stayed with him, and was reinforced both by his reading of Wittgenstein’s Tractatus and by the time spent in Vienna with the Logical Positivists.
 His first formulation of a criterion of meaning, the principle of verification, was in the first edition of LTL (1936), where he claimed that all propositions were analytic (true in virtue of their meaning) or else either strongly verifiable or weakly verifiable.
 Strong verification required that the truth of a proposition be conclusively ascertainable; weak verification required only that an observation statement be deducible from the proposition together with other, auxiliary, propositions, provided that the observation statement was not deducible from these auxiliaries alone.
 This rapidly proved defective: any proposition P conjoined with ‘if P then O’, where ‘O’ is an observation statement, will yield O, without this being deducible from ‘if P then O’ alone.
 So in the second edition Ayer amended the principle to read: a statement is directly verifiable if it is either an observation statement or is such that an observation statement is derivable from it in conjunction with another observation statement (or observation statements), such derivability not being possible from the conjoined observation statement(s) alone.
 And a statement is indirectly verifiable if, first, in conjunction with certain other premises it entails one or more directly verifiable statements that are not derivable from these other premises alone, and, second, that these other premises “do not include any statement that is not either analytic, or directly verifiable, or capable of being independently established as indirectly verifiable.”
 (LTL 2nd ed.
 P. 17).